 Their mission is: “We are military and first responder veterans located in the Sand Springs and Tulsa Metro area in the state of Oklahoma.
 Bringing back the camaraderie and networking of our greatest institutions is one of our core fundamentals.”

-The office is located at 1 W. 41st St. Suite B and is open from 9 a.m. to 1 p.m.
-Monday, Wednesday and Saturday.
+The office is located at 1 W. 41st St. Suite B and is open from 9 a.m. to 1 p.m. on Saturdays and Mondays from 1 p.m. to 6 p.m.

 “Two military veterans who saw some of their brothers really struggling with re-engaging after deployment, with working through the benefit processes, with addiction and family dynamics, with finding employment, and with faith,” said CTM Pastor Rusty Gunn.
 “God put it on their hearts to do something to help.
 They are on a mission to help veterans leave behind the fight they were fighting overseas to fight the right battles here at home.
 They have expanded from having a monthly meeting in a barber shop to having a facility where Veterans and their families can come connect, relax, and unwind.
 After starting, they made a decision to include first responders who often face some of the same struggles with seeing the trauma and tragedies they experience in their work.”